West Manchester Township, Pennsylvania

 West Manchester Township is a township in York County, Pennsylvania, United States.
-The population was 19,217 at the 2020 census.
+The population was 19,219 at the 2020 census.

 History

 In 1799, West Manchester Township was formed from part of the western portions of Manchester Township.
 Farming, weaving, and milling were among the major occupations.

-During the 1863 Gettysburg Campaign of the American Civil War, the township was a main thoroughfare for two invading forces of the Confederate Army.
+During the 1863 Gettysburg campaign of the American Civil War, the township was a main thoroughfare for two invading forces of the Confederate Army.
 On June 28, 1863, Major General Jubal A. Early's division marched east–west through the township en route to seize York.
 On July 1, J.E.B.
 Stuart's cavalry rode north–south through the township following the Battle of Hanover on their way to Dover.
 West Manchester Township farmers and residents lost horses and mules to the Confederates.

 The Samuel Stoner Homestead was added to the National Register of Historic Places in 1976.

 Geography

 According to the United States Census Bureau, the township has a total area of 20.1 sqmi, of which 20.0 sqmi is land and 0.05% is water.
 The township is bordered by the city of York to the east, and it nearly encircles the borough of West York.
+It also contains the census-designated place of Shiloh.